sophie091524/DeformGAN/README.md

-# DeformGAN
+# deformableconvolutionGAN

-This is demo page for DeformGAN.
+This is demo page for deformableconvolution GAN.